morganstanley/ts-mocking-bird/readme.md

 ## Verify Calls
 [Examples](https://github.com/morganstanley/ts-mocking-bird/tree/master/spec/examples/exampleTests.spec.ts)

-### Jasmine / Jest Matchers
+### Adding Custom Matchers

-When a mock is created using `Mock.create()` the custom matchers that are used by `ts-mocking-bird` are automatically setup.
+When a mock is created using `Mock.create()` the custom matchers that are used by `ts-mocking-bird` are automatically setup in jest, jasmine or vitest - whichever framework you are using.
 However this can only be done if the creation occurs within a `before` function.
 If you need to manually setup the custom matchers please call `addMatchers()`:

 ```typescript
 import { addMatchers } from '@morgan-stanley/ts-mocking-bird'